-You can make these DIY paper mache lanterns any time of year, but they are the perfect spring and summer activity for kids.
+You can make this lantern craft any time of year, but they are the perfect spring and summer activity for kids.
 This craft is a wonderful way to welcome a changing season, make a cute Easter decoration, or represent a beautiful symbol of hope during uncertain times.

-Ready to make one?!
+Ready to make a beautiful lantern?!
 Here’s what you’ll need..

 - Tissue paper: You can try any color, but we used white.